 Weight of a macro body is its acceleration due to gravity, in gravitational units, towards another larger macro body.
-During variations in its temperature, a macro body changes its mass (matter content).
-Since mass is a factor in both the equations, to determine the gravitational attraction and the acceleration of a body, body's acceleration due to gravity does not change by variation in body's mass.
-However, "Hypothesis on Matter" advocates a mechanism, which causes additional changes in the gravitational attraction over and above the changes caused by changes in a body's mass.
+During variations in temperature, a macro body changes quantity of matter (mass), it contains.
+Since mass is a factor in equations, to determine gravitational attraction and acceleration, macro body’s acceleration due to gravity does not change by variation in its mass.
+Concept, presented in ‘Matter (Re-examined)’, consider mass as mathematical relation and matter-content as quantity of matter, a macro body contains.
+It advocates a mechanism, which causes additional changes in magnitude of gravitational attraction over and above changes caused by variation in macro body’s mass.
 Thus, it is logical to find that a macro body weighs less, when hot compared to its weight in cooler state.

 Add your own feedback and questions here:

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.